-I don’t leave home without a power bank!
-Between editing photos, being present on social media and mapping my way with Google Maps, I rarely get through the day without needing to charge my phone.
-I love the Anker PowerCore power bank as it’s not too heavy and can charge my iPhone about 8 times.
+Our favorite is the Anker PowerCore power bank as it’s not too heavy and can charge my iPhone about 8 times.
 It’s also handy for charging the GoPro and drone remote while on the go.

-Summary of my most used photography gear
+📄 Summary of our most used photography gear

 - Camera: Sony a7riii

-- Favourite lens: Sony FE 24-105mm f4
+- Favourite lens: Sony 24-105mm f4

-- Wide angle lens: Laowa 15mm f2
+- Wide angle lens: Laowa 15mm f2 lens

-- Portrait lens: Sony 50mm f1.4
+- Portrait lens: Sigma Art 50mm f1.4 lens

 - Circular Polarizer: PolarPro Quartzline CP

-- Neutral Density Filter: PolarPro Quartzline ND16/PL
+- Neutral Density Filter: PolarPro Quartzline ND1000/PL

-- Tripod: Manfrotto BeFree Travel Tripod
+- Tripod: Manfrotto Be Free

 - External Storage: SanDisk 2TB SSD

-GoPro Dome: PolarPro FiftyFifty Dome
+- GoPro Dome: PolarPro FiftyFifty Dome

-- Drone: Mavic Pro
+- Drone: DJI Mavic Pro 2

 - Laptop: Apple MacBook Pro